 So by all means, turn to those rituals and beliefs that give you strength and peace.
 Frankly, you need them now.
 But don’t turn away from who you are.
 You don’t need to.
 In fact, I’d say to do the opposite.
 Know yourself.
 Know what you’re willing to tolerate in marriage, and know what you aren’t willing to tolerate.

-And if you aren’t willing to tolerate your husband jumping out of the shower to answer a text from a woman who isn’t you, then I can offer a less ethereal but very effective path to peace myself – that comes in the form of my online programs.
-They offer the practical insights and strategies that can help you navigate your way through your spouse’s behavior in an empowered, sensible and perhaps at times surprising way.
+And if you aren’t willing to tolerate your husband jumping out of the shower to answer a text from a woman who isn’t you, then I can offer a less ethereal but very effective path to peace myself – that comes in the form of my online audio “crash courses” which cover a range of problems including inappropriate friendships, extramarital affairs and midlife crises.
+They offer usable insights and strategies that can help you navigate your way through your spouse’s behavior in an empowered, sensible and perhaps at times surprising way.